weyoss/redis-smq/docs/queue-rate-limiting.md

 - Your application is using an external API which is rate-limiting client requests and consuming messages with a high rate could make your service banned for a certain time or maybe permanently.
 - Etc.

-RedisSMQ allows you, in such cases, to control the rate at which the messages are consumed by setting a rate limit for a given queue.
+RedisSMQ allows you, in such cases, to control the rate at which the messages are consumed by setting a rate limit for a queue.

 **Example**